 Create satisficing tables in R the formula way.

-The objective of tablespan is to provide a “good enough” approach to creating tables by leveraging R’s formulas.
+- provide a “good enough” approach to easily create tables by leveraging R’s formulas.

 The following shows an example, where we define a relatively complex table header setup with a single formula.
 The details of the syntax will be explained below.